KAIZN-io/Voy/README.md

 ## 1. Prepare configuration - Docker
 Don't want to locally install a MySQL or MariaDB database?
 Use the included Docker setup.

-1. Copy `.example.env` to `.env`
-2. Use the example values or adapt them to your preference.
+1. Copy `.example.env` to `.env`.
+Use the example values or adapt them to your preference.
-3. You can now start your database with `docker-compose up -d db`
+2. You can now start your database with `docker-compose up -d db`

 <a name="init_database"></a>
 ## 2. Initialize the database